 If a certain keyword is important and relevant to the page, you should make sure the keyword is present both in the title tag and in the main heading of the page to make sure the keyword will be displayed if being rewritten.
 By making sure the keyword displayed is in the rewritten title, we can increase the page’s click through rate.

-Pattern 4: For E-commerce Sites, Google Sometimes Ignores Some Spec or Attribute in the Title for Product Page but Tends To Keep Model Name, When the On-Page Heading Follows.
+Pattern 4: For E-commerce Sites, Google Sometimes Ignores Some Specification or Attribute in the Title for the Product Page but Tends To Keep the Model Name when the On-Page Heading Follows.

-While from a User Experience perspective, it is important to make sure you list all specs on the product page to help your potential customer make an informed decision, only some spec information will be displayed by Google’s rewritten title.
-This is true especially when the title is too long.
+While it is important from a user experience perspective to list all specs on the product page to help your potential customer make an informed decision, Google’s rewritten title will only display some spec information.
+This is true, especially when the title is too long.

-In some cases, Google will ignore some specs or attributes in the title for the product description page, and leave only the most relevant spec and model number, etc.
+In some cases, Google will ignore some specs or attributes in the title for the product description page and leave only the most relevant spec, model number, etc.

-For example, for the query “1080ti”, the title of Amazon’s returned page is rewritten as “EVGA GeForce GTX 1080 Ti Founders Edition Gaming …” which delete some specs including “ 11GB GDDR5X, LED, DX12 OSD Support (PXOC) Graphic Cards 11G-P4-6390-KR” which were in the title tag of the source code.
+For example, for the query “1080ti,” Amazon’s returned page title is rewritten as “EVGA GeForce GTX 1080 Ti Founders Edition Gaming …” which deletes some specs, including ” 11GB GDDR5X, LED, DX12 OSD Support (PXOC) Graphic Cards 11G-P4-6390-KR,” which were in the source code’s title tag.

 Tips from this pattern: